 “No. He harbored no love for the Morris family.
 He’s recovered his cornucopia, the matriarch has passed on to the underworld, and as for the rest of the family and their business, unfortunately, the legacy of their wealth has come to an end.”

 “Quite sad,” Aitna said around a tight smile.
-She waved a hand toward the garden.
+She gestured toward the garden.
 “Fortunate for our Liam that he met Charlotte when he did.”

 Hermes offered her a wide grin.
 “Almost miraculous.”

 Circe studied the two of them over her drink.
 “Aitna!
 Did you have Hermes orchestrate the meeting of these two lovers?”

 The goddess shrugged, her fiery garb sparking with the movement.
 “At times, celestial guidance is necessary for the greater good.”

 Gasping and sitting up straighter, Circe fixed her with an accusatory stare.
 “You were responsible for the book and Charlotte’s inspiration to find Liam?”